cuba/PiuPiu/README.md

 #### `future` callback

 The `future` callback creates the first `ResponseFuture`.
 This future will will send the request once the `send()` method is triggered.
+The combination of callbacks you can create is endless.
+You can transform, you can change your responses in any way as you go.

 ```swift
 return dispatcher.future(from: {